VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Introduction

 We evaluate VulInstruct under the stricter evaluation framework \cite{li2025everything}, which requires not only correct predictions but also valid reasoning.
 On the widely adopted PrimeVul dataset \cite{ding2024vulnerability}, VulInstruct achieves 45.0\% F1-score, representing a 32.7\% relative improvement over the strongest baseline.
 VulInstruct's 37.7\% recall substantially outperforms all baselines, with 24.3\% of its detections being unique vulnerabilities that other methods miss entirely.
 In pair-wise evaluation, where models must correctly distinguish vulnerable code from its patched code, VulInstruct achieves 17.2\% P-C accuracy, improving by 32.3\% over the best baseline.
 Our analysis further reveals that effective vulnerability detection requires not just access to security knowledge but careful selection of the most relevant specifications and cases.
 Beyond controlled evaluations, we demonstrate VulInstruct's real-world utility through a case study where our specification-guided approach successfully identified a previously unknown high-severity vulnerability.
 The vulnerability, which violated the same security specification as a known CVE, was confirmed and subsequently patched by developers, highlighting VulInstruct's potential for practical vulnerability discovery.

+Our contributions are summarized as follows: \begin{itemize} \item \begin{change}We propose a novel perspective on LLM-based vulnerability detection by systematically mining reusable \emph{security specifications} from historical vulnerabilities.
+Unlike existing retrieval-based approaches that provide concrete vulnerability cases as reference, we extract natural-language specifications that capture implicit developer knowledge about expected safe behaviors, enabling direct use as LLM reasoning context.\end{change}

-Our contributions are summarized as follows: \begin{itemize} \item We are the first to systematically extract and apply \emph{security specifications} from historical vulnerabilities, showing that reasoning about expected safe behavior is crucial for detecting root causes of vulnerabilities. \item We propose VulInstruct, a novel specification-guided approach that extracts implicit knowledge from historical vulnerabilities through a dual-layer retrieval design and leverages it to instruct LLMs in vulnerability detection. \item Under more strict evaluation, VulInstruct achieves state-of-the-art vulnerability detection performance, improving F1-score by 32.7\% and recall by 50.8\% over the strongest baselines. \end{itemize}
+\item We propose VulInstruct, a novel specification-guided approach that extracts implicit knowledge from historical vulnerabilities through a dual-layer retrieval design and leverages it to instruct LLMs in vulnerability detection. \item Under more strict evaluation, VulInstruct achieves state-of-the-art vulnerability detection performance, improving F1-score by 32.7\% and recall by 50.8\% over the strongest baselines. \end{itemize}